Nepal Mandala: Cultural area

-The extent of Nepal Mandala has been traditionally defined by the locations of 64 Hindu and 24 Buddhist pilgrimage sites.
+The extent of Nepal Mandala has traditionally been defined by the locations of 64 Hindu and 24 Buddhist pilgrimage sites.
 The Hindu shrines consist of 64 Shiva lingas scattered from Brahmeswar in Nuwakot district in the west to Bhimeswar in Dolakha District in the east.

 The 24 Buddhist pilgrimage sites are spread from the Trishuli River in the west to Dolalghat in the east.
-When seen as an ordered pattern, they form the picture of the mandala of Chakrasamvara, the principal deity of Vajrayana Buddhism.
-Nepal Mandala was conceived on the basis of the Chakrasamvara Mandala.
+When seen as an ordered pattern, they form the mandala of Chakrasamvara, the principal deity of Vajrayana Buddhism.
+The Nepal Mandala was conceived on the basis of the Chakrasamvara Mandala.

-Francis Buchanan-Hamilton has written in An Account of the Kingdom Of Nepal published in 1819 that four pilgrimage spots marked the boundaries of Nepal Proper: Nilkantha (an eight-day journey north from Kathmandu), Nateswar (three days to the south), Kaleswar (two days to the west) and Bhimeswar (four days to the east).
+Francis Buchanan-Hamilton has written in An Account of the Kingdom Of Nepal published in 1819 that four pilgrimage spots marked the boundaries of Nepal Proper: Nilkantha (an eight-day journey north from Kathmandu), Nateswar (three days to the south), Kaleswar (two days to the west), and Bhimeswar (four days to the east).

 Political area

-The term mandala also means a country, and it has been used to represent traditional political formations such as federation of kingdoms.
+The term mandala also means country, and it has been used to represent traditional political formations such as federations of kingdoms.
 The area comprising Kathmandu, Lalitpur, Bhaktapur and Dolakha during the Malla period is generally known as Nepal Mandala.

 According to the Outline History of Nepal, Nepal Mandala was situated between the Khas and Simraungarh kingdoms.
-The Khas kingdom extended from Garhwal in the west to the Trishuli River in the east, and from Lake Manasarovar in the north to the Terai in the south.
-Karnataka, also called Simraungarh, was situated in the Terai.
+The Khasa Kingdom extended from Garhwal in the west to the Trishuli River in the east, and from Lake Manasarovar in the north to the Terai in the south.
+Karnata, also called Simraungarh, was situated in the Terai.

 Western travelers in the late 18th century have written that Nepal's borders extended to Tibet in the north, the nation of the Kirata in the east, the kingdom of Makwanpur in the south and the Trishuli River in the west which separated it from the kingdom of Gorkha.

 In 1661, Jesuit Fathers Johann Grueber and Albert d'Orville travelled from Tibet to India through Nepal.
 They mentioned in their report that they passed through "Cuthi", the first town in the kingdom of "Necbal" (Nepal), and arrived in "Cadmendu" (Kathmandu), the capital of "Necbal".
 From "Cadmendu", a journey of five days brings one to "Hedouda", a market town in the kingdom of "Maranga".
 The town of Hedouda is known as Hetauda today.

 The inhabitants

-The oldest inhabitants of Nepal Mandala are the Newars who are of multiple racial strains that combined over millennia.
-Newar civilization is a blend of different cultures that came together in Nepal Mandala.
+The oldest inhabitants of Nepal Mandala are the Newars who are of multiple racial strains that have combined over millennia.
+Newar civilisation is a blend of different cultures that came together in Nepal Mandala.
 According to sociologists, the people of Nepal gradually became known as Newar during the fifteenth century under the reign of Pratap Malla of Kathmandu.